Welcome to Attio - the data-driven CRM for modern teams. Learn the basics about building collections, managing records, tracking your data, and more.

-- A contact is a person or a company.
-Contacts are either synced from your email or manually created by you and your team
+- A record is a person or a company.
+Records are either synced from your email, imported, or added manually

 Syncing your email and calendar